taengstagram/instagram-livestream-downloader/.github/ISSUE_TEMPLATE.md

-# THIS PROJECT IS NO LONGER MAINTAINED BY THE OWNER.

 ## Please read the following instructions carefully

+- THIS PROJECT IS NO LONGER MAINTAINED BY THE OWNER.
+- This repo is not maintained, so **close** your issue if it is resolved.
+Clean up after yourself.
 - Issues submitted without this template format will be **ignored**.
 - I can't help you with python / ffmpeg installation problems so issues related to those will probably not get a response from me.
 - Please read the questions asked and answer completely.